2024

 Sachet and Icon Tiles

-These sachets that line the walls are reimagined as peranakan tiles that would once again decorate the walls of the princess' coffee party.
+Reimagined as peranakan tiles, they would once again adorn the walls of the princess' warkop.

 Starfruit Juice